Australian Model Bridget Malcolm Shares Bikini Photo, Details She Was Rejected For Not Being Skinny Enough

 Bridget Malcolm is opening up to her Instagram fans about being rejected for a job with a high-profile client after she was deemed not skinny enough.
-Earlier this week, the Australian model took to the popular social media platform to share a couple of photos of herself in a bikini to show what her body looked like just weeks after the rejection, in an effort to show how obsessed the modeling industry is with underweight women, as news.com.au recently reported.
+Earlier this week, the Australian model took to the popular social media platform to share a couple of photos of herself in a bikini to show what her body looked like just weeks after the rejection in an effort to highlight how obsessed the modeling industry is with underweight women, as news.com.au recently reported.

-In the first two photos, Malcolm is seen posing in a red two-piece bathing suit in front of a brick wall.
-Her face is serious as she looks to her side at a point off-camera, with a grim expression.
-She doesn’t look happy or healthy, the Australian news website noted.
-The pictures show her bony chest, as well as pronounced hipbones and slender legs.
+In the first two photos, Malcolm posed in a red two-piece bathing suit in front of a brick wall.
+Her face was serious as she looked to her side at a point off camera with a grim expression.
+She didn’t look happy or healthy, the Australian news website noted.
+The pictures showed her bony chest, as well as pronounced hipbones and slender legs.

 “The reason for my rejection was ‘Bridget’s body does not look good enough,'” she wrote, adding that she had previously been accepted for a job with the same client when she was “half an inch smaller” in previous years.

-The 27-year-old model — who is best known for having walked in two Victoria’s Secret Fashion Shows — detailed that, at the time those pictures were taken, she had not had a period in months and required at least 12 hours of sleep a night to be able to function because she felt so weak.
+The 27-year-old model — who is best known for having walked in two Victoria’s Secret fashion shows — detailed that at the time those pictures were taken, she had not had a period in months and required at least 12 hours of sleep a night to be able to function because she felt so weak.

 View this post on Instagram